 Outputs and impact

-Dissemination activities of this project will include academic journal articles, stakeholder presentations, research reports, professional and public publications, and conference presentations.
+This project produced academic journal articles, presentations to sector organisations and academic conferences, research reports, professional and public publications, and an animated video.